jg-digital-media/grid_project/readme.md

 + This project is run on Git, GitHub and Ruby Sass

-  + Nake sure you're in a CLI and have the above techlogies installed.
+  + Make sure you're in a CLI and have the above technologies installed.

   + In the project root directory type ```sass --watch style.scss:style.css```